Cary Grant Mushroom Canapés – Brent Cross – The Great Bear – Stop #16

 We headed to the next stop on the line (Golders Green) and went to a restaurant I’d had my eye on for quite a while, L’Artista, underneath the bridge near the tube.
 I’ve always thought it looked like a strange place and indeed, it was BONKERS.

-All of the photos we took of each other the rest of that afternoon were pretty bonkers too, so I shall draw a veil over that and just give you the recipe and the station factoids!
+All of the photos we took of each other the rest of that afternoon were pretty bonkers too, so I shall draw a veil over that and just give you the recipe and the station trivia!

 Cary Grant’s Mushroom Canapés